 Shoulderstand is very similar.
 Usually practiced toward the end of a class, Shoulderstand is meant to begin to calm the body and breath and prepare it for the final resting posture.
 Still, your legs are straight up over your head in what can feel like a pretty precarious set up, and you really have to work to lengthen your body from your shoulders to your toes.

-Benefits for the Circulatory and Lymphatic Systems
+4. Helps the Circulatory and Lymphatic Systems

 Other potential benefits haven't been thoroughly studied or proven by scientific research.
 Still, many experts claim that inversions improve circulation and the flow of lymph, a fluid that helps remove toxins from the body.